dhayeah7/patient-dashboard/README.md

 ## Data Structure

-The application reads from `public/data.csv` which contains the following patient data:
+The application reads from `public/newdata.csv` which contains the following patient data (mapped to the UI):

 - **Patient Information**: ID, visits, hospital stays
 - **Medical Data**: Diagnoses, medications, procedures